ci-fuzz/web-app-fuzzing-template-project/.code-intelligence/README.md

-# Work in progress

 # Out of process fuzzing

-This is a preliminary document on how to use the out of process fuzzer without using the local installation with VS Code extension
+This is a document on how to use the out of process fuzzer without using the CI Fuzz local installation

 ## Repository setup

-Create an online Git repository and modify the following files:
+Create an online Git repository based on this one and modify the following files:

 ### .code-intelligence/web_services.yaml